ninabarzh/broomstick/content/posts/reisswolf.md

 ## Trust, but verify (or at least ask awkward questions)

 REISSWOLF’s security claims may be genuine.
-But in the absence of independent evidence, they remain just that—claims.
+But in the absence of independent evidence, they remain just that, claims.

 If you’re a client, or considering becoming one, you’d be wise to: